Covid 19 coronavirus: Westfield employee thought linked to Auckland cluster being re-investigated

 Hannifan said while they had not been asked to close or clean the stores, it was something the company was doing as an extra precaution.

-This morning a Countdown spokesperson said both stores reopened early yesterday evening after an extensive clean.
+This morning, a Countdown spokesperson said both stores reopened early yesterday evening after an extensive clean.

 There are now two people with Covid-19 who are not clearly linked to the South Auckland cluster, which today numbered 80 people.